 ✦ Cenote Mexico: What are Cenotes?

 Cenotes are basically like underground natural swimming pools.
 They are formed by the collapse of the limestone rock that makes up the peninsula along the Riviera Maya in Mexico.
-The land (limestone rock) is porous and over time they let natural river water in, as well a seawater from the ocean.
+The land (limestone rock) is porous and over time they let natural river water in, as well as seawater from the ocean.
 When the limestone rocks give way, cenotes become an underworld of groundwater swimming holes!
-Most cave cenotes have fresh water from the rivers of the mountains and then salt water that seeps in from the ocean.
+Most cave cenotes have fresh water from the rivers of the mountains and then saltwater that seeps in from the ocean.

 ✦ There Are Thousands of Cenotes in Mexico

 There are literally thousands (6000) cenotes found in the Yucatan of Mexico.
 Even I was shocked to realize there are that many cenotes in Mexico.
 Many are more like swimming holes where families go swimming, snorkeling, and just to relax.
 Others have extensive diving areas.
 Each one, though, is unique with different shapes, depths, and types of water in each one.

 ✦ How to Find a Cenote in Mexico

 You can reach the cenote Cancun on a well-worn, dirt road, that lately has become a very popular destination for first-time cave diver experience.
 First-time divers will have an abundance of sunlight in the cave and the passages are wide enough to get tanks through with no problem.
 Many Cancun diving and diving Playa shops bring divers out to all the time, so choose your dive shop carefully.
 They will most likely have you meet at their shop in Cancun or you will be picked up from your hotel, depending on where you are staying.